top of page

 • 3 min read

 Spring always brings a sense of renewal — longer days, softer light, and that irresistible urge to refresh our wardrobes.
 But at Golden Rose, we don’t chase trends for the sake of it.
-We look for the ideas, silhouettes and details that genuinely serve you: your shape, your lifestyle, your creativity.
+We look for the ideas, silhouettes, and details that genuinely serve you: your shape, your lifestyle, and your creativity.

 This season’s fashions are wonderfully aligned with the handmade wardrobe — thoughtful, textural, romantic, and full of opportunities to express your personal style.
 Here’s your guide to the spring trends worth paying attention to, and how to interpret them through the lens of dressmaking.